 Using PCs with No Antivirus Software Installed

 All businesses should make sure remote users install antivirus software.
 This helps protect devices from viruses, spyware, malware, rootkits, Trojans, phishing, and ransomware.
 This security utility detects and removes viruses from the computer system.
 This provides a preventative approach to cybersecurity.
+Antivirus is the least you can do for your company systems, we recommend upgrading to an EDR solution for enhanced PC security.

 Using Unpatched Software